AbeSheikh92/python_final_project/README.md

 * then run the project with -u set to True again

-Then, whatever new caption text files were added to the list of text files in the __data__ directory from step 2 above will not be added to the compiled text file that was created in step 1 above was you run step 3 above.
-This is because the __CreateAccumulatedModel__ task (one of two) invoked by step 3 which is responsible for producing this compiled text file will detect its task output path already exists and such that task will be skipped and only the __QueryUltraModel__ task will be executed.
+Then, whatever new caption text files were added to the list of text files in the __data__ directory from step 2 above will not be added to the compiled text file that was created in step 1 above when you run step 3 above.
+This is because the __CreateAccumulatedModel__ task (one of two) invoked by step 3 which is responsible for producing this compiled text file will detect its task output path already exists and that task will be skipped and only the __QueryUltraModel__ task will be executed.
 The way around this is to delete the files at the __CreateAccumulatedModel__ task's output path and then start from step two above.

 Automating this deletion or incorporating salting to avoid this is one of the improvements that can be made to this project